Justice of the peace: Maine

 In Maine, the office of the Justice of the Peace was merged with Notary Public, a process that took place from 1981 to 1988.
 The duties that were attached to the office of Justice of the Peace were fully transferred to the Notary Public in 1988.
 The office currently named as "Justice of the Peace" in Maine is a court officer, an attorney, involved in the process of issuing warrants and responding to complaints.
 The office however is not related to either the current Notary Public office or the previous Justice of the Peace office and is part of the Maine Bureau of Corporations, Elections & Commissions.

 Massachusetts

 Justices of the peace in the Commonwealth of Massachusetts are commissioned by the Governor with the advice and consent of the Council for seven-year terms.
 They are often called on to solemnize non-religious marriages, especially same-sex marriages, which certain religious officials are not willing to oversee.
 They have the same general oath-giving powers as a notary public, and are also empowered to issue certain writs.
+Justices of peace are also empowered to keep the peace and suppress riots, and enforce all laws that keep public peace.
+Furthermore, upon the recommendation of a town selectman, they may be authorized by the governor to take bail in criminal cases.